Bwafen/DTPLoot/README.md

 /dtploot end OR /dtproll end
         -> Ends loot process for current item, displays winner.

 /dtpbonus aCharacterName aNumber OR /dtbdb aCharacterName aNumber
         -> Sets a character's bounty bonus to the provided value.
-                DOES NOTHING TO RANK BONUS
+                DOES NOT CHANGE RANK BONUS

 /dtpbonus reset OR /dtpdb reset
         -> Sets bounty bonus to 0 for all characters.

-        Typically used once a week.
+/dtpbonus update
+	-> reset, then asks for updated bounty list in /officer chat.

-/dtpbonus show OR /dtpbonus all OR /dtpdb show OR /dtpdb all
+/dtpbonus show OR list OR all
         -> Shows all active bounties in officer chat.
+USE TO ANSWER TO AN UPDATE REQUEST.

+/dtpdb can be substituted to /dtpbonus with all the above.

 #--- Notes ---#
-Due to the way the WoW load sequence happens, this addon will require a couple of /reload or logouts until its database is fully built.
-Using commands before that will return an error.
-If that happens to you, don't worry, you didn't break anything.
+Server crashes don't properly save your savedvariables, and this is where this addon stores data.
+Any changes made to bonuses between your last UI reload and a server crash will be lost.
+'tis therefore recommended that you /reloadui after every significant change.

 #--- Changelog ---#
+v1.1 - Added update request functionality.
+Bug fixes.
+Introduced new bugs :)

 v1.00 - First released 03/04/2020.